scylladb/scylladb/docs/troubleshooting/log-level.rst

 Change the Log Level
 ====================

 You have the option to change the log level either while the cluster is offline or during runtime.
-Each log level is assigned to a specific Scylla class.
+Each log level is assigned to a specific ScyllaDB class.
 To display the log classes (output changes with each version), run the following:

 .. code-block:: shell